somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 *

 ### Magnetic Field-Magnetic Charge Duality as a form of "Knowledge is Conserved"

 ### Space-Time Duality as a form of "Knowledge is Conserved"

  *

- ### Composing Dualities givs Fundamental Laws - Every Fundamental Law is an Equilibrium Phase Diagram
+### Composing Dualities gives Fundamental Laws - Every Fundamental Law is an Equilibrium Phase Diagram

  * Every **Fundamental Law** is a **Composition Law of Duality**.
 This means that every Fundamental Law is obtained by **Composing Dualities**.
 This is just a restatement of the fact that every Fundamental Law is an Equilibrium Phase Boundary.
 In particular, every Mathematically correct Equation is an Equilibrium Phase Boundary which can be obtained by **composing Dualities**.